 Otago has a range of services to support graduate research students

-Completing a PhD, higher degree, or research masters’ requires hard work, dedication and motivation – fortunately the University of Otago has a range of services in place to support you.
+Completing a PhD, professional doctorate, or research master's thesis requires hard work, dedication and motivation – fortunately the University of Otago has a range of services in place to support you.

-Individual coaching sessions for Masters' and PhD students
+Individual coaching sessions for Master's thesis and PhD candidates

 Statistics and Research

-Find out more about STAT501 on the Department of Mathematics and Statistics website.
+Find out more about EDUC464 on the College of Education website.

 Find out more about the: